Leaf retention: Deciduous.

 Stems: No thorns.

-Wildlife: Attracts bees, large butterflies, hummingbirds.
-Not browsed
+Wildlife: Attracts bees, large butterflies, and hummingbirds.
+Usually avoided by mammals.

 Toxic / Danger: No.